jgeller1/TriumphSwiftTest/README.md

 https://firebase.google.com/docs/firestore/manage-data/transactions#swift

+# 3. To the moon 🚀

-6. If you've made it here, well done.
+1. If you've made it here, well done.
 Theres nothing left to do from me.
 If you're not satisfied yet, feel free to show off.
 Excited to see what you come up with (by no means mandatory).